pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ### Editing your OAI repository identifier

 This identifier can be configured within the `config.inc.php` file in your OJS installation directory and can be edited directly.
 It is found under the `[oai]` section of the config file and should be added after `repository_id = `.
-Avoid editing your repository identifier unnecessarily, but if you do, particularly if there is already a journal on your instance participating in Coalition Publica, please email info@coalition-publi.ca before doing so.
+Avoid editing your repository identifier unnecessarily, but if you must,  please email info@coalition-publi.ca before doing so, particularly if there is already a journal on your instance participating in Coalition Publica.

 ### Step 3.
 Ensure that you have entered an API key secret